BrikerMan/HFUTer/Carthage/Checkouts/SwiftyStoreKit/README.md

 > Information about all other kinds of purchases is added to the receipt when they’re paid for and remains in the receipt indefinitely.

+When an app is first installed, the app receipt is missing.

+As soon as a user completes a purchase or restores purchases, StoreKit creates and stores the receipt locally as a file.

+As the local receipt is always encrypted, a verification step is needed to get all the receipt fields in readable form.

+This is done with a `verifyReceipt` method which does two things:

+- If the receipt is missing, refresh it
+- If the receipt is available or is refreshed, validate it

+Receipt validation can be done remotely with Apple via the `AppleReceiptValidator` class, or with a client-supplied validator conforming to the `ReceiptValidator` protocol.

+**Notes**

+* If the local receipt is missing when calling `verifyReceipt`, a network call is made to refresh it.
+* If the user is not logged to the App Store, StoreKit will present a popup asking to **Sign In to the iTunes Store**.
+* If the user enters valid credentials, the receipt will be refreshed and verified.
+* If the user cancels, receipt refresh will fail with a **Cannot connect to iTunes Store** error.
+* Using `AppleReceiptValidator` (see below) does remote receipt validation and also results in a network call.
+* Local receipt validation is not implemented (see [issue #101](https://github.com/bizz84/SwiftyStoreKit/issues/101) for details).

 ### Retrieve local receipt